jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 27 Prohibition on receiving remuneration for placing seafarers in employment
 (1) No person shall carry on for pecuniary gain, directly or indirectly, any undertaking in relation to the finding of employment for seafarers (other than persons to be employed or engaged in fishing within the meaning of the Fisheries Act 1996 and masters) on any ship nor shall any person charge, directly or indirectly, any fees for finding employment for such seafarers on any ship.
-(2) Every person commits an offence and is liable to a fine not exceeding $200 who acts in contravention of subsection (1).
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $200 who acts in contravention of subsection (1).

 **Liens on ships by crew and masters**